Education

 Ongoing Professional Service, Memberships, and Honors

-- Steering committee, ACM Conference on Recommender Systems (RecSys), 2017–present
+- Steering committee, ACM Conference on Recommender Systems (RecSys), 2017–

-- Senior Member of the Association for Computing Machinery
+- Senior Member, Association for Computing Machinery (since 2019)

 - Distinguished Reviewer, ACM Transactions on Interactive Intelligent Systems (TiiS) (2017–present)